About the Canadian Coast Guard College

 You'll learn how to:

-- respond to real-life scenarios on a ship’s bridge
+- respond to different routine and emergency scenarios on a ship's bridge, in the role of officer-of-the-watch

-This simulator replicates Coast Guard icebreaking services for ferries and commercial and fishing vessels in ice-covered Canadian waters.
-You’ll learn how to provide these services, which include:
+This simulator replicates Coast Guard's icebreaking services for ferries and commercial and fishing vessels.
+You'll learn how to:

-- how to prevent flooding and the formation of ice jams
+- prevent flooding and the formation of ice jams

 Marine radio operations simulator

 The marine radio operations simulator replicates the basic equipment of a Marine Communications and Traffic Services centre.
 Trainees are divided into groups to act as the coast station staff and ship feeders.
-This allows the College to teach:
+This teaches:

 - sail plan processing